jmdaweb/enhancedAria/readme.md

 ### Version 2.6

 * Updated compatibility flags for recent NVDA versions.
+This version is only compatible with NVDA 2017.4 and above.
 * New and updated translations.
-* Now, in NVDA 2017.4 and later, the configuration is applied after switching NVDA profiles.
+* Now, the configuration is automatically applied after switching NVDA profiles and restoring settings to factory defaults.

 ### Version 2.5